Why I Changed My Positioning & the Thought Process Behind It

 This is the sweet spot that I’m really focusing on right now.
 Manufacturers that were formed after the 2008 recession, that are trying to compete with the larger firms, that don’t have a marketing team, that can benefit by selling their products online and B2B.
 I hope that’s a specific enough niche.
 So far, I’ve been doing a really good job with the people that I have been working with, and they are increasing sales through their sites.

-Carrie and Sara, I hope this answers your question, and gives you some more insight.
+Friends, I hope this answers your question, and gives you some more insight.
 If you want to give me feedback, you know where to find me on Twitter.